grantballmer/purchase-productions/src/pages/podcast/jay-frydenlund-brian-long-of-chirp.md

 ---
 templateKey: episode
-title: Jay Frydenlund & Brian Long of Chirp
+title: Jay Frydenlund and Brian Long of Chirp
 date: 2019-05-30T18:40:31.371Z
 description: >-
   We sat down for a chat with Jay and Brian to talk about the struggles of a